SreekanthSubramanian/Driver-Alertness-System/README.md

 - Features like dropout, regularization, etc. allows us to make the model more robust
 - Ultimately, due to many such improvements done in the final model, it significantly outperforms the baseline model in terms of detection

-## Steps to execute the code in this reposirory:

-1. Install Anaconda Distribution and all relevant libraries

-2. Get the licensed NTHU DDD Dataset

-3. Open up the terminal and type -

 ``` cmd
 $git clone https://github.com/neelabhsinha/Drowsiness-Detection-in-Drivers-using-Deep-Learning.git